Analyzing Two-Mode Networks

 So whether or not a graph is bipartite is something you can check for.

 Let’s see how that works.
-Let us load the most famous two-mode network data set (kind of the Drosophila of two-mode network analysis; one of the most repeatedly analyzed social structures in history) a network composed of eighteen women from the social elite of a tiny town in the south in the 1930s who attended fourteen social events (Breiger 1974):
+Let us load the most famous two-mode network data set (kind of the Drosophila of two-mode network analysis; one of the most repeatedly analyzed social structures in history: For a classic sampling of such analyses see here) a network composed of eighteen women from the social elite of a tiny town in the south in the 1930s who attended fourteen social events (Breiger 1974):

 library(igraph)